Actyx/Actyx/web/developer.actyx.com/docs/pond/in-depth/tag-type-checking.md

 `EventFoo`.
 So `EventFoo` is the only common type between the two. `and` does detect this _type intersection_ between both arguments, and narrow to it!

-Logically, since `fooTag` is only attached to `EventFoo` instances, and we require `fooTag` to be present on _all_ events, we can expect to find _no_ `EventBar` instances anymore, when requiring both tags at once.
+Logically, since `fooTag` is only attached to `EventFoo` instances, and we require `fooTag` to be present on the selected events, we can expect to find _no_ `EventBar` instances anymore, when requiring both tags at once.

 Now let’s consider both sides of the event system, producer (`Pond.emit`) and consumer (`Fish`).